Ekkehard-Schulze/indoor-climate-logger/README.md

   - the script _switch_RPiPico_to_USB_read_log_mode.py_, which runs on the PC and renames _boot.py_ to boot.bak on the microcontroller.
 After a subsequent reset of the microcontroller, the logged data are accessibel for the PC.
-	This is required, when WiFi is not available for data transfer.
+	This is required, if WiFi is not available for data transfer.

   - the script _switch_RPiPico_to_write_log_mode.py_, which runs on the PC and renames _boot.bak_ to _boot.py_.
     For the
-    convenience of the developer, it also copies _indoor-climate-logger.py_ to _code.py_ and offers to delete _indoor-climate-logger.py_.
+    convenience of the developer, this script also copies _indoor-climate-logger.py_ to _code.py_.
 	After a subsequent reset of the microcontroller, the files system is mounted read/write for the controller and the controller starts logging data.
-It is not possible to read the growing log file via USB, however the data are also printed to the serial console.
+It is not possible to read the growing log file via USB.

 For MS-Windows PCs, Linux PCs or RaspberryPis running CPython
 -------------------------------------------------------------